barath83/Web-App-Series/README.md

 ## 9.Filterable List
 Filterable list is very useful in forms and in search lists where it can be addded as a routine to filter the results based on the letters the users type in.

+## 10.Quizzup
+A basic mockup quiz app built using Flutter.